cloudfoundry/app-autoscaler-cli-plugin/README.md

 ```
 $ cf asp APP_NAME --output PATH_TO_FILE

-Showing policy for app APP_NAME...
+Saving policy for app APP_NAME to PATH_TO_FILE...
 OK
 ```

 ### `cf attach-autoscaling-policy`

-Attach a scaling policy to an application, the policy file must be a JSON file, refer to [policy specification](https://github.com/cloudfoundry-incubator/blob/master/docs/policy.md) for the policy format.
+Attach a scaling policy to an application, the policy file must be a JSON file, refer to [policy specification](https://github.com/cloudfoundry/app-autoscaler/blob/develop/docs/policy.md) for the policy format.

 ```
 cf attach-autoscaling-policy APP_NAME PATH_TO_POLICY_FILE